MarkSchu/walkthrough/README.md

 Non-Dispatch channels act as explained.
 Dispatch channels are unique.
 In addition to exchanging messages, non-dispatchers in the channel can also initiate **Calls**.

 **Calls** are private conversations between a dispatcher and a user.
 When a call is created, it's added to a queue.
 A dispatcher can accept the call, have a private conversation with the user, and then end the call.
-In short, a call has the following lifecycle: created => pending => accepted => ended.
+In short, a call has the following lifecycle: created, pending, accepted, ended.

 Calls are used by mobile users to raise particular issues or requests that they need resolved.